test-prof/test-prof/docs/let_it_be.md

 end
 ```

-## Caveats
+## Caveats & Modifers

 If you modify objects generated within a `let_it_be` block in your examples, you maybe have to re-initiate them.
-We have a built-in support for that:
+We have a built-in _modifiers_ support for that:

 ```ruby
 # Use reload: true option to reload user object (assuming it's an instance of ActiveRecord)